VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 converts the source code to C which in turn is compiled for the target platform with the usage of standard C compiler.

+For TAFJ it is converted to Java code rather than to C.

-Thos is unofficial document; use it at your own risk - like TAFC :))
+This is unofficial document; use it at your own risk - like TAFC :)) .. no, no joke - read its license agreement carefully.

 ### Latest changes